-Sometimes very small items can be found on shipwrecks, such as a mouse jaw found on the Uluburun wreck and a button on the Pandora.
+Sometimes very small items can be found on shipwrecks, such as a mouse jaw found on the Uluburun wreck.
 Find five to ten tiny objects that can all fit inside a match box.
 What do they tell us about our world today?